pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_package_get.hbs.md

 # tanzu insight package get

-Use this command to get package by name, version, and package manager.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight package get` to get the package by name, version, and package manager.

 ## <a id='synopsis'></a>Synopsis